** Some Would Deny Christ On The Cross

 It's a modern, "feel good," move which empties the cross of its pain, blood, and sacrifice.

-Christ didn’t rise on the cross — He died on it.
+Christ didn’t rise on The Cross — He died on it.

-Christ didn’t rise on the cross — He died on it.
+Christ didn’t rise on The Cross — He died on it.

 To place a resurrected body on or adjacent to the instrument of torture is to distort the message of Calvary.